Jillian Michaels

 Jillian Leigh McKarus (born February 18, 1974), known professionally as Jillian Michaels, is an American fitness trainer, nutritionist, businesswoman, media personality, and author.
 She is best known for her appearances on NBC series such as The Biggest Loser.
 She has also made an appearance on the talk show The Doctors.
 In 2015, she hosted and co-judged a series on Spike titled Sweat, INC. In 2016, her reality television series Just Jillian premiered on E!.

 Early life

-Michaels was born Jillian Leigh McKarus in Los Angeles on February 18, 1974, the daughter of psychotherapist JoAnn, and lawyer Douglas McKarus.
-Her mother is Jewish and her father is of Syrian descent.
+Michaels was born Jillian Leigh McKarus in Los Angeles on February 18, 1974, the daughter of psychotherapist JoAnn and lawyer Douglas McKarus.
+Her mother is Jewish and her father is of Syrian and Lebanese descent from both of his parents' sides.
 She was raised in the Tarzana neighborhood of Los Angeles.
+She identifies as half Jewish and half Arab.

+McKarus Anglicized spelling of the Arabic Christian name Makarios.
+Michaels' paternal great-grandfather's lineage traces back to the name Makarios Al-Ghuzz.
+According to immigration records from 1926, her paternal grandfather, Roger Essa McKarus, was born in Kfeir, Lebanon.
+He immigrated to the United States alongside his father—Jillian's great-grandfather—Essa McKarus, and his mother, Ruth, who were also born in Lebanon.

-Michaels was overweight in her youth, using food to comfort herself, which became more pronounced at age 13 when her parents divorced.
+Michaels was overweight in her youth, using food to comfort herself, most pronouncedly at age 12 when her parents divorced, and topping out at 170 lbs. around the time she was 13.
 Her mother enrolled her in martial arts classes to help her deal with stress, which inspired her interest in exercise and fitness.

 She attended California State University, Northridge, supporting herself as a bartender and personal trainer during that time.
 In 2002, after working briefly as an agent with International Creative Management, she opened the sports medicine facility Sky Sport & Spa in Beverly Hills.